BePo65/mat-image-grid/README.md

 | --mat-image-grid-ease-duration: 500ms; | The time used as `transition-duration` for moving the full image. |
 |                                        |                                                                   |

+### Angular Material

+The Mat-Image-Grid component uses Angular Material (the 'mat-progress-bar' component) and makes it necessary to activate a theme in the application using mat-image-grid (e.g. by inserting `@import '@angular/material/prebuilt-themes/deeppurple-amber.css';` into the 'styles.scss' file of the application).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## API Reference